DrowningSpectre/Project_AVRDude/ReadMe.md

 #### Options:

-   1. -l: Creates a listing file with the extension .lst, containing the assembler code, its addresses, and the generated machine instructions.
+   1. `-l`: Creates a listing file with the extension .lst, containing the assembler code, its addresses, and the generated machine instructions.

-   2. -m: Creates a file with macro definitions and references.
+   2. `-m`: Creates a file with macro definitions and references.

-   3. -e: Creates a file with the symbol table.
+   3. `-e`: Creates a file with the symbol table.

-   4. -P: Allows setting the processor used.
+   4. `-P`: Allows setting the processor used.
 For example, -P attiny85 for the ATtiny85.

-   5. -d: Enables debug mode.
+   5. `-d`: Enables debug mode.

-   6. -f: Allows setting the output format, such as Intel Hex or raw binary.
+   6. `-f`: Allows setting the output format, such as Intel Hex or raw binary.

-   7. -O: Optimizes the assembler output.
+   7. `-O`: Optimizes the assembler output.

-   8. -D: Defines macros before starting the assembler.
+   8. `-D`: Defines macros before starting the assembler.

-   9. -I: Adds a directory to the search path for include files.
+   9. `-I`: Adds a directory to the search path for include files.

-   10. -N: Suppresses warnings.
+   10. `-N`: Suppresses warnings.

-   11. -o: Sets the name of the output file.
+   11. `-o`: Sets the name of the output file.

-   12. -H: Enables the use of hexadecimal numbers in the source code.
+   12. `-H`: Enables the use of hexadecimal numbers in the source code.

-   13. -x: Enables support for Atmel XMEGA processors.
+   13. `-x`: Enables support for Atmel XMEGA processors.

-   14. -V: Displays the assembler version.
+   14. `-V`: Displays the assembler version.

-   15. -h: Displays a help message explaining available options and their usage.
+   15. `-h`: Displays a help message explaining available options and their usage.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------